Blog 10 Best AI Observability Tools for LLMs (2026)

 Key features

-• Evaluation and feedback integration: Supports building evaluation workflows with datasets, offline and online evals, human annotation queues, and scoring, so teams can measure quality and improve output over time.
+• Evaluation with human annotation: Combines dataset-driven offline and online evals with human annotation queues to score and improve output over time.

 Pros

-• Deep visibility into complex LLM chains and agents
+• Deep visibility into complex chains and agents

 • Low-friction setup for LangChain users